philemonnwanne/aws-bootcamp-cruddur-2023/journal/week6.md

 aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AWSXRayDaemonWriteAccess --role-name CruddurTaskRole
 ```

-### Create Task Definitions
+### Create a Task Definition for the `Backend`

-Create a new folder called `aws/task-defintions` and place the following file in there:
+Create a new folder called `aws/task-definitions` and place the following file in there:

 `backend-flask.json`